Birmingham Yardley (UK Parliament constituency): Boundaries

+The Garretts Green ward was transferred to Birmingham Hodge Hill and Solihull North in exchange for the bulk of the Small Heath ward.
+Remaining part wards removed.

 Constituency profile

 The seat covers south-eastern areas of Birmingham including Stechford, Tyseley, Yardley and Acocks Green.
 Electoral Calculus describes the seat as "Centrist", characterised by moderate views on social and economic issues.

 Members of Parliament

 From the seat's creation in 1918 until the 2005 general election, the MP elected for Birmingham Yardley was on all but three occasions a member of the party that won the general election, making it a former bellwether seat.
 Exceptions were Labour wins in the constituency compared to Conservative wins nationally in 1951, 1955 and 1992.